Home » Refinance Student Loans

 Prosthodontics is a dental specialty that focuses on restoring or replacing lost or damaged teeth — and sometimes other oral structures — with artificial devices.
 This cosmetic specialty requires three to four years of residency training after graduating from dental school.

 These additional years of specialized training prepare prosthodontists for more complex dental cases.
-But dental school debt can quickly balloon while they are in residency and throughout the beginning of their careers.
+But dental school debt can quickly balloon while in residency and throughout the early years of practice.

 If you’re a prosthodontist with a hefty student loan balance, there are several student loan repayment strategies that can help you pay down your debt.
 One strategy in particular — refinancing — can lower your interest rate and help you pay off your loans faster.